jez/blog/source/_posts/2019-07-30-surgery-on-code.markdown

 As seen above, Sorbet error output always looks like `filename.rb:line:Error message`.
 With a little massaging, this will feed directly into `multi-sub`.
-Also notice that on the lines with errors, the output always looks something like this:
+Also notice that on the lines with errors, the file contents always looked something like this:

 ```ruby
 foo['bar']
 ```

-To silence the errors on these lines, we can modify the line to this:
+To tell Sorbet to silence the errors on these lines, we'll need to wrap the variable in a call to `T.unsafe(...)`:

 ```ruby
 T.unsafe(foo)['bar']
 ```

-which will cause Sorbet to [forget static type information][T.unsafe] about the variable (thus silencing the error).
-The key point is that we **only** want to change the lines with errors.
-We'd hate to accidentally change lines unrelated to the errors, and needlessly lose static types!
+This instructs to Sorbet to [forget all static type information][T.unsafe] about the variable, thus silencing the error.
-This is why `grep` is often too coarse-grained of a tool.
+The key is to only perform this edit on lines with errors--- we'd hate to needlessly throw away type information by changing unrelated lines!
+For things like this, `grep` and `sed` are often too coarse-grained, because accessing a hash like this in Ruby is abundantly common.

-Instead, we can write a really simple regex, but scope it to only the lines in the error output:
+With `multi-sub`, we can write a really simple regex targetting these hash lookups, but scope the regex to only lines in the error output:

 ```bash
 # (1) Type check the project